 The first goal of any ad is to attract attention.
 Scary, shocking images are one way to catch the eye, but using them in an ad tends to create negative feelings about the product.
 Using humor, by contrast, attracts attention and creates positive feelings – a win-win for advertisers.

 One of the most famous uses of humor in an ad campaign was Apple’s “Get a Mac” series that ran from 2006 to 2009.
 These whimsical ads feature the characters of Mac, a young, cool guy in casual clothes, and PC, an older, stodgier guy in a suit and tie.
 Each brief scene between the two of them pokes gentle fun at PC for his difficulty handling basic tasks.
-You can view the entire series at Adweek, which called it the best advertising campaign of the decade.
+Adweek called it the best advertising campaign of the decade.

 Some humorous ads make fun of other, more conventional ads.
-For instance, a 1996 spot for Sprite, featuring basketball player Grant Hill (shown here on YouTube), parodied the “Be like Mike” ad and other commercials with sports stars.
+For instance, a 1996 spot for Sprite, featuring basketball player Grant Hill, parodied the “Be Like Mike” ad and other commercials with sports stars.
 A teen boy, after seeing Hill drinking Sprite, does the same – but he still misses the basket.
 As he falls on his butt, a voice-over announces, “If you want to make it to the NBA…practice.”

 Why This Technique Works: Try to remember one of the best ads you’ve seen lately.
 There’s a good chance the first one that came to your mind was a humorous ad.
 That goes to show that ads of this type do a good job meeting the first two goals of advertising: catching your attention and standing out in your memory.